syncfusion-content/winui-docs/winui/TreeGrid/ColumnTypes.md

 ### Null value support

-`GridDateColumn` provides support to restrict or allow null value in columns based on `AllowNull` property.
+`TreeGridDateColumn` provides support to restrict or allow null value in columns based on `AllowNull` property.
 Instead of displaying null values, you can display hint text using `PlaceholderText` property.

 The `PlaceholderText` does not shown, when the `AllowNull` is `false`.